lshannonPivotal/gemfire-hellogbye-poc/README.md

 # Prerequisites
-To run this 4 machines are required.
+To run this multiple machines are required.
 They need a dedicated network with at least 10Gb bandwidth in between members.
 For this POC AWS was using and r3.8xlarge instances.

 ## Configure the environment
 In the ServerConfigs project locate the environment.sh file and add the IP addresses of the server.
 The first address will be the primary locator, the second address the secondary locator and the last two addresses data servers.
 Server processes will also be started on the locator machine.
 It is assumed that there will be a directory called /home/ubuntu/cluster.
 This is the home directory all scripts will work from.